Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 Cozumel has lots to offer, but when you are running low on gas, the very few gas stations on the island becomes frighteningly apparent.

-There are 4 main Pemex-brand gas stations in Cozumel, with a few newcomers popping up in the recent past.
+There are 4 main Pemex-brand gas stations, though a few newcomers have opened up in the recent past.

-You’re going to want to know the locations of Pemex Gas Stations as you tour around Cozumel.
+You’re going to want to know the locations of Pemex Gas Stations as you tour around the main island loop.

 Once you find one, you’ll ideally have cash (in pesos) on hand.
-If not, you can usually use a credit card, or possibly even dollars – but just be sure to inquire first.
+If not, you can usually use a credit card, or possibly even dollars – but just be sure to confirm with the attendant, first.

 The Pemex stations are all full-serve, so the attendants will direct you toward which pump to use.